Muzzy73/foundation/foundation/www/docs/user/manual/en/education/setup/student-category.md

 <!-- add-breadcrumbs -->
 # Student Category

-Student Category doctype allow you to classify student based various categories.
-In Institutions, there may be fee concession for some categories such as Handicapped students, foreign, nationals, reserved category by the government etc.
+Student Category doctype allows you to classify student based various categories.
+In Institutions, there may be fee concession for categories such as Handicapped students, foreign nationals, reserved category by the government etc.

 To create Student category go to: